VedantKhairnar/Face_Detection/README.md

 # De-allocate any associated memory usage
 cv2.destroyAllWindows()

-One thing that can be done using cv2 is the invisibility cloak, one of the 3 gifts by Death
+One thing that can be done using cv2 is the invisibility cloak, one of the 3 gifts by Death to the 3 Brothers in the Deathly Hollows .....Valar Dohaeris..